-Although I admit that new can sometimes be very nice, old or used can be just as good!
-Here are some examples of used goodies that are even better than new:
+New can sometimes be very nice, but old or used can be just as good!
+Here are some examples of used things that are even better than new:

 - Books and magazines: Go to your neighborhood library, and take out a book or flip through the magazines.
 You can also buy used books that look practically brand-new from websites such as Amazon, or trade them on the web at Swap.com.

 - Cars: The value of a new car drops dramatically right after you drive it off the dealership, so consider getting a used car to get more bang for your buck.
 Remember to do your research first, watch out for these car salesman tricks, and ask the seller the right questions.

 - Clothing: You can get great hand-me-downs from friends and family members instead of splurging for a new outfit at a boutique.
 You can score good buys at thrift store, too, if you use a little know-how.